 First level registration with the NMC (one year's post-registration experience ideal) If awaiting confirmation of registration, there must be evidence of successful completion of a pre-registration nursing or midwifery programme and evidence of application for NMC registration

 To access BSc (Hons): you need the equivalent of 240 credits of which 120 must be at level 5 (higher diploma level).

 To access PG Diploma: if you have previously studied at level 6, you may be eligible for entry onto the postgraduate award.
 Please contact our Personal Development Department (PDD) or the Programme Director for further information.

 It is essential that students obtain an organised practice placement with a Primary Care Trust (PCT) and an allocated practice teacher in the defined area of Specialist Community Public Health Nursing Practice.

 Without a qualified practice teacher we regret that we cannot offer a place on this course.

-Enhanced CRB and Occupational Health Clearance is required prior to course entry.
+Enhanced DBS and Occupational Health Clearance is required prior to course entry.

 Sorry, this course is not available to international students.

 The University reserves the right to increase fees broadly in line with increases in inflation, or to reflect changes in government funding policies or changes agreed by Parliament.